zalmoxisus/redux-devtools-extension/README.md

 Right click on the page and open it from the context menu.
 #### How to persist debug sessions across page reloads
 Just add `?debug_session=<session_name>` to the url.
-#### How to include it in chrome / electron / nw.js apps and extensions
+#### How to include it in chrome apps and extensions
-Unlike web apps, Chrome extension doesn't inject anything in other chrome extensions or in chrome / electron / nw.js apps, so you have to do it by yourself to allow debugging.
+Unlike web apps, Chrome extension doesn't inject anything in other chrome extensions or apps, so you have to do it by yourself to allow debugging.
 Just add:
 ```
 <script src="chrome-extension://lmhkpmbekcpmknklioeibfkpmmfibljd/js/inject.bundle.js"></script>
 ```